CBD dabs (or products like CBD crumble or CBD shatter) are highly potent concentrates infused with cannabis terpenes.

 How to Dab CBD

 There are a few different CBD dab methods, from old school glass to modern to CBD vape e-devices.
 Each approach yields similar results but requires different tools.
+Whether it’s your first time dabbing CBD or you need a refresh, we’re here to walk you through how to use CBD dabs.

 - Once the nail heats up, turn off your torch.
-Let titanium nails cool for about 10 seconds, and quartz nails cool about 45 seconds.
+Let titanium nails cool for about 10 seconds, and quartz nails cool for about 45 seconds.
 Cooling ensures the surface temperature isn’t too hot to burn your concentrates.

 Description: This is the best method for people who enjoy vaping without a cumbersome dab rig because pocket-size e-devices travel well.
 Wax pens also serve as training wheels for vaping newbies.
 They are easy to use, so the most inexperienced consumer can vape CBD comfortably without spending too much on an elaborate rig.
 (Note: Only use with a concentrate-rated device, not an e-cig for regular vape juice.)